GET vs POST: Difference Between GET and POST Methods

 2. Method = ‘POST’

-In the post after the form submission by the client, it uses the action attribute to create a message according to the content type specified by the enctype attribute.
+In POST, after the form submission by the client, it uses the action attribute to create a message according to the content type specified by the enctype attribute.

 Example: